omchel/DraggingStar/README.md

 # DraggingStar
-Java GUI that allows to drag the vertices of a star to different points.
+- Java program to allow the user to “grab” a vertex of the polygon above and drag it.
+- Each vertex should be “draggable”.
+- A click on the green squares will allow the vertex to be draggable again.